 Let’s talk politics.
 This is important; anyone who states that politics is nothing to do with them is, quite simply, bone-headed and wrong.
 Find politics boring?
 Then find a way to make it interesting.
 Find out how it relates to your life and then speak up, before the decisions are made without you.

-People have been asking these questions for longer than you might think.
 Look at every election for the past 100 years and you will see a common thread, no matter who has won; voter disinterest.
-Individuals can choose to not vote in a specific election fpr specific reasons; for others, it’s not even an active choice – they just don’t bother turning out to the polling station because they’ve got other things to think about.
+Individuals can choose to not vote in a specific election for specific reasons; for others, it’s not even an active choice – they just don’t bother turning out to the polling station because they’ve got other things to think about.
 Others still have never voted in their lives.
 Their vote won’t make a blind bit of difference, they argue; the country will be just the same just with a different bunch of idiots in charge.
 That’s how it works, isn’t it?
 People care about issues (immigration, say, or policing, or the health service), and politicians care about policies and strategies and opinion polls (when forced to).
 So with all of that swirling around, how can one voice make any difference?

 Well, they can make a difference by combining their voices with everyone else’s who feel disaffected and actually see what a difference their power can make.
 The Brexit referendum is a perfect example.
 Brexit certainly wasn’t the expected outcome; almost all the polls indicated a small margin towards remain, and even many Brexiteers anecdotally reported a belief that Britain would stay in the EU, despite their individual vote.
 In the end, a 4% swing would have won it for the Remainers.
 4%?
 That’s practically a statistical anomaly when you consider how many people were eligible to vote – 46.5 million – and how many didn’t even turn up; nearly 13 million.
 If even a fifth of that last group had voted, it would have had a massive influence on the margin of error.